THE METAL ELEMENT – THE HIDDEN TREASURES

 The WanderingYogi Approach

 No yoga practice is complete without using all the five elements.
-Remember to balance your focus with its yielding (opposite) element.
+Remember to balance your focus with its yielding element.
 Always start your yoga practice with mother earth poses.
 Do poses at least twice.
-Don’t forget to do left and right sides!
+If in flow, you don’t have to do both right and left – unless you want to.
 Smile and enjoy!

 Pranayama – inhale/exhale, hands tucked in under your armpits.
 Then, breath with Acupressure point Zhong Fu (Middle Palace Lung 1).